MicrosoftDocs/xamarin-docs/docs/ios/get-started/installation/device-provisioning/index.md

 ---
-title: "Device Provisioning"
+title: "Device Provisioning for Xamarin.iOS"
-description: "Once Xamarin.iOS has been successfully installed, the next step in iOS development is to provision your iOS device.
-This guide will explore requesting development certificates and profiles, working with app services, and deploying an app to device." ms.prod: xamarin ms.assetid: CACA5236-3C90-F6DF-FD4E-0797B61670CE ms.technology: xamarin-ios
+description: "This document describes how to provision a device so that it can be used to test an application.
+It also discusses how to configure an app so that it can use capabilities such as push notifications." ms.prod: xamarin ms.assetid: CACA5236-3C90-F6DF-FD4E-0797B61670CE ms.technology: xamarin-ios